sovrin-foundation/guides/README.md

 # Guides

-Here we discuss various topics about Sovrin.
+Here we share a number of guides about Sovrin.

 - [ZKP](zkp/README.md)